vinaygaba/CreditCardView/README.md

 2. mastercard
 3. american_express
 4. discover
 5. auto - Use auto if u want the library to automatically choose the card type based on the card number you have entered.
-To know the patterns for the card numbers, see this [link](http://stackoverflow.com/questions/72768/how-do-you-detect-credit-card-type-based-on-number)
+To know more about the patterns for identifying the card type from the card number, see this [link](http://www.regular-expressions.info/creditcard.html)

 You can set the value in xml using:
 ```